awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 40 for MySQL, MariaDB, or PostgreSQL
 40 for Oracle under the "bring\-your\-own\-license" \(BYOL\) licensing model If your application requires more DB instances, you can request additional DB instances by opening the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/dashboard)\.
 In the navigation pane, choose **AWS services**\.
 Choose **Amazon Relational Database Service \(Amazon RDS\)**, choose a quota, and follow the directions to request a quota increase\.
 For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
-Backups managed by AWS Backup are considered manual snapshots for the manual snapshots quota\.
+Backups managed by AWS Backup are considered manual DB snapshots, but don't count toward the manual snapshot quota\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Naming constraints in Amazon RDS<a name="RDS_Limits.Constraints"></a>